OpenDSA/OpenDSA/RST/en/Glossary.rst

       the case of induction) without resorting to a recursive call (or the :term:`induction hypothesis`).

+   base class
+      In :term:`object-oriented programming <object-oriented programming paradigm>`,
+      a class from which another class :term:`inherits <inherit>`.
+      The class that inherits is called a :term:`subclass`.

    base type
       The data type for the elements in a set.
 For example, the set might consist of the integer values 3, 5, and 7.
 In this